6 unmissable desert experiences to do in Dubai

 View this post on Instagram

-Socially distanced and super Instagrammable, desert pop-ups have been filling our social feeds all winter.
-Already found in Sharjah, Ras Al Khaimah and Ajman, the newest addition can be found right here in Dubai.
-Aptly named Hidden, this off-the-grid desert pop-up cafe oozes boho-vibes, with rope deck chairs in crisp white surrounding cosy campfires, earthy woven bean bags and rattan sofas covered in plush cushions.
+Born from a need for socially distanced cafe experiences during the pandemic, desert cafes have become a staple winter pop-up in the UAE.
+There’s plenty to be found across Sharjah, Ras Al Khaimah and Ajman, but if you’re looking for a desert pop-up in Dubai, you need to know aobut Hidden.
+This off-the-grid desert pop-up cafe oozes boho-vibes, with rope deck chairs in crisp white surrounding cosy campfires, earthy woven bean bags and rattan sofas covered in plush cushions.
 The whole area is surrounded by palm trees, offering dappled shade to curl up with a coffee as the sun sets.
-Hidden Cafe currently advertises that it’s in soft opening, and during this initial phase welcomes guests for evenings under the stars from 4pm to 12am on weekdays and 4pm until 2am on weekends.
+It welcomes guests for evenings under the stars from 4pm to 2am Sunday to Thursday and 4pm until 3am on Friday and Saturday.

 Stay overnight at a desert resort

-An hour out of Dubai you’ll find Al Maha Desert Resort.
+An hour out of Dubai you’ll find Al Maha, a Luxury Collection Desert Resort & Spa.
 This stunning desert oasis is home to individual villas complete with private pools, a main resort area where you’ll find all-day dining restaurant Al Diwaan, and a relaxing spa featuring single and couple treatment rooms.
 Guests can while away the day at their private pool, or head to the picturesque outdoor pool overlooking the sprawling desert dunes.
-Check in for a luxury staycation here, and don’t be surprised to greet your neighbours – Arabian Oryx and gazelles – as you enjoy breakfast on your alfresco terrace.
+Check in for a luxury staycation at this desert resort, and don’t be surprised to greet your neighbours – Arabian Oryx and gazelles – as you enjoy breakfast on your alfresco terrace.

 Al Maha Desert Resort, Al Ain Road, Dubai.
 Tel: (04) 832 9900. marriott.com